ikzelf/zbxora/README.md

 TODO: make zbxora.py open a pipe to zabbix_sender and use that all the time instead of opening a new session every minute.

+# self monitoring:
+zbxORA also does some self monitoring.
+For that it starts with finding the checks files that are needed for the particular configuration.
+It creates an lld array for the files so it can report status and last modification times on those files.
+If the file happens to be unreadable, or gives parsing errors, the status reflects that. lmod lists the files last modification times so it is easy to find when something changed, in zabbix, instead of having to search log files.
+Also the query status and performance is reported.
+If a query fails, the error code is in the queries status column ( zbxora[query,{#SECTION},key,status] ).
+This key is not necasarily the item key that the query reports to.
+Some queries, like those that report tablespace usage, report for many keys ....
+During upgrades, the zbxora[query,{#SECTION},key,ela] can give a quick view on how the upgrade influences the performance...

+# on connect only queries
+zbxORA uses the sections that have minutes = 0 for a special case: run only once, after logon to the database.
+This is fine for items like version, that are not often changed while connected to the database.
+This saves a lot of space compared to having to run - and store - this info every hour.

 # Warning:
 Use the code at your own risk.
 It is tested and seems to be functional.
 Use an account with the least required privileges, both on OS as on database leven.